ckrivacic/bmi219_autoencoder/README.md

 Mean squared error, since this is a regression problem rather than a classification one.
-I used MSE rather than mean error because MSE penalizes outputs that are very wrong more harshly, resulting in steeper gradients.
+I used MSE rather than mean error because MSE penalizes outputs that are very wrong more harshly, resulting in steeper gradients and therefore faster learning.

 > **Q5.2) Try a few optimizers, what seemed to work best?**